 Keeping an eye on the big picture is important.
 Your solution should enable you to quickly change the perspective from people to projects, zoom in and out, check where there are money leaks and potential threats.
 All of this is crucial for a quick and efficient decision-making process that doesn’t give you a headache.

-8. Plan long-term and make it simple (but not too simple, just the right kind of simple)
+8. Plan long-term and make it simple

 If you run multiple projects and you plan in the short term - let’s say 2 weeks ahead - you might be in big trouble.